 How to get to Santorini from Singapore

 Greece may sound like a distance away, but trust us when we tell you its worth every minute of the journey.
-In fact, Scoot has just released direct flights to Athens, the capital of Greece, with flights scheduled every Tuesday and Friday.
+From June onwards, Scoot that has just released direct flights to the capital of Greece – Athens – will have flights 4 times weekly which are scheduled on every Tuesday, Thursday, Saturday, and Sunday.
 Now you can fly to Greece at just a fraction of the price, in just 11 hours!
 Introductory prices feature a fly fare of just S$334, which is incredibly affordable as flights to Europe with full-fledged airlines is at least double of that.